Right to Buy Mortgages

 Typically, the scheme requires applicants to have been living in the property in question for over 3 years.
 If you’re not saving for a deposit, you could apply any time, but it’s best to consider the current housing market and whether any change would be beneficial for you longer-term.
 It’s also worth remembering that the discount you get will only grow the longer you’re a tenant.

 No, you don’t get to choose.
-It must be the house or flat you’ve been living in during the qualifying period as outlined above.
+It must be the house or flat you’ve been living in during the qualifying period, as outlined above.

-Pete, an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
-With plenty of people needing help and few mortgage providers lending, Pete found great success in going the extra mile to find mortgages for people whom many others considered lost causes.
-The experience he gained, coupled with his love of helping people reach their goals, led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.
+Pete, a CeMAP-qualified mortgage advisor and an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
+With plenty of people needing help and few mortgage providers lending, Pete successfully went the extra mile to find mortgages for people whom many others considered lost causes.
+The experience he gained and his love of helping people reach their goals led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!